Fennel Seed

 Did You Know?

-- 1.Fennel seeds have been used as a natural breath freshener for thousands of years; they remain popular digestive aids in Indian restaurants and are often served complimentary after meals
+- 1.Fennel seeds have been used as a digestive aid and breath freshener for over 2,000 years; they were even offered to guests in ancient Roman banquets and are still commonly served after Indian meals

 Plating Guidance